 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Miele's score of 24 is higher than 63% of the industry.
+Miele's score of 23 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Miele reported total carbon emissions of approximately 12,200,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 36,884,000 kg CO2e, primarily from mobile and stationary combustion, and Scope 2 emissions of approximately 5,955,000 kg CO2e, all from purchased heat.
+In 2022, Miele & Cie.
+KG reported total carbon emissions of approximately 12,200,000,000 kg CO2e.
+This includes Scope 1 emissions of about 36,884,000 kg CO2e, primarily from mobile and stationary combustion, and Scope 2 emissions of approximately 5,955,000 kg CO2e from purchased heat.
 The company also disclosed significant Scope 3 emissions, totalling around 12,080,000,000 kg CO2e, with the majority arising from the use of sold products (about 10,126,000,000 kg CO2e).
 Miele has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-This target aligns with the Science Based Targets initiative (SBTi) and reflects the company's commitment to sustainable practices.
-Additionally, Miele plans to cut its Scope 3 emissions, particularly those related to the use of sold products, by 15% over the same timeframe.
-These initiatives demonstrate Miele's proactive approach to addressing climate change and reducing its overall carbon footprint, contributing to a more sustainable future in the consumer durables sector.
+This target is aligned with the Science Based Targets initiative (SBTi) and includes a commitment to reduce Scope 3 emissions related to the use of sold products by 15% over the same timeframe.
+The overarching goal is to achieve carbon neutrality across all scopes by 2050.
+These initiatives reflect Miele's dedication to sustainability and its proactive approach to mitigating climate change impacts within the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents